Health Information

 Purchasing a Pet?

 If you ask the questions and receive assurances that the breeding of your puppy took considerable, time, research and consultation, you can then rest easier knowing that every consideration has been made to provide you with the very best companion.
 For your part, and to assist the future of the breed, you may or may not be asked to have health screening done on your pet at some point in its life by your breeder.
-It may be in a contract of sale or they may become aware of an issue and want to contribute to research and testing to investigate any problems.
+It may be in a contract of sale or they may become aware of an issue or a new test and want to contribute to research and testing to investigate any problems.
 You should give serious thought to assisting in this research as it benefits Finnish Lapphunds (and in some cases all dog breeds) worldwide.

 If it were not for the assistance of Pet Owners, a lot of the research would not get off the ground, as the numbers just arent definitive without you.